Leaderboard

 2 points

-So let me get this straight.
+32. So let me get this straight.
 Because I "TEASED" you about yet ANOTHER one of your illogical posts of yours above you have somehow concluded that I...
 1. Hate you.
 2. Have claimed that you are not entitled to your opinion.
 3. That murder doesn't bother me.
 4. That I've accused you of not being patriotic or christain.
 5. And that I'm somehow a war monger.
 LOL.
 Did I miss anything?
-Rick2 points
+Rick

-Thursdays are college nights at bars and clubs.
+33. Thursdays are college nights at bars and clubs.
 Very few students have Friday classes so the weekend starts Thursdays.
 Movie's come out on Thursdays now.
 Students who don't care about basketball need a lot of motivation to go.
 Like me throughout school I worked and had to pull strings to get off for games.
-So yes it will take more then just advertising to get students to come see them play.2 points
+So yes it will take more then just advertising to get students to come see them play.

-ADs and Conference Commissioners have been arrogant in assuming attendance numbers were guaranteed as they announced to all that their chief concern was TV dollars.
+37. ADs and Conference Commissioners have been arrogant in assuming attendance numbers were guaranteed as they announced to all that their chief concern was TV dollars.
 Realignment motivated by media markets leads to lower visiting guest attendance and the ease of access to CFB on television makes attending a game less "necessary."
 In the end, though, the real problem is the length of games.
-Making a four hour (or more) commitment is a huge hurdle to many as they decide whether to head to the game or spend their time elsewhere.2 points
+Making a four hour (or more) commitment is a huge hurdle to many as they decide whether to head to the game or spend their time elsewhere.

 1 point